DjangoGirls/organizer-manual/accessibility/README.md

 gender-neutral restrooms that are trans-inclusive?
 - Is there accessible parking?
 - Is there adequate lighting for your attendees to work?
-- Is the venue allergy-free?
-Can you ask your attendees to not wear perfume to the event, for folks who have allergies or are prone to migraines?
-Are the cleaning products scent-free?
+- Is the venue allergy-free and scent-free?
+Consider creating a [scent policy](https://portland.adacamp.org/policies/#scent] and asking  attendees to not wear perfume to the event, for folks who have allergies, asthma, or are prone to migraines.

 ### Sight impairments